SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.12.md

 A `SectionDefinitionError` with reason `SectionDefinitionFieldsInUse` will be added to the trace data in the following cases:

 - If any of the removed field descriptors is being used in the DOM manager settings of the DOM module (either in the name definition or in one of the field aliases).
-When a field descriptor is detected in those settings, `UsedInDomManagerSettings` will be set to true.
+When a field descriptor is detected in those settings, `UsedInDomManagerSettings` will be set to true in the `SectionDefinitionError`.

 - If any of the removed field descriptors is being used in the name definition defined on a DOM definition.
-The IDs of those DOM definitions will be specified in `DomDefinitionIds`.
+The IDs of those DOM definitions will be specified in `DomDefinitionIds` of the `SectionDefinitionError`.

 - If any of the removed field descriptors is being used in any of the status section definition links on a DOM behavior definition.
-The IDs of the DOM behavior definitions will be specified in `DomBehaviorDefinitionIds`.
+The IDs of the DOM behavior definitions will be specified in `DomBehaviorDefinitionIds` of the `SectionDefinitionError`.

 - If any of the removed field descriptors is assigned a value in any DOM instance.
-The IDs of the DOM instances (limited to 100) will be specified in `DomInstanceIds`.
+The IDs of the DOM instances (limited to 100) will be specified in `DomInstanceIds` of the `SectionDefinitionError`.
 If a large number of field descriptors were removed, only the first 100 field descriptors that match will be taken into account.

 Also, the `SectionDefinitionError` will have `SectionDefinitionID` set to the ID of the SectionDefinition that could not be updated. `FieldDescriptorIds` will contain the IDs of the FieldDescriptors that were found to be in use.